AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsored-visa-application/questionnaire/errors/2015-01-01-duration-error-text1.md

-Select how long you will employ this person for.
+Please tell us how long you'll employ this person for.